Future retail growth and profitability depend on sustainable supply chains

 - Consumers, trade organizations, and governments are beginning to value ethical operations over cheap production

-- Third World countries have quickly industrialized and built local economies, increasing cost of labor and raw materials
+- Third World countries have quickly industrialized and built local economies, increasing the cost of labour and raw materials

 - As a result, overseas production prices have been rising exponentially